doridoricomgong/Korlex-Embedding-model/README.md

 1. **Installation**: Ensure that Python 3.8 is installed on your system.
 Clone this repository and install the requirements using `pip install -r requirements.txt`.

-2. **Data Preparation**: The `data/` directory contains the KorLex graph embeddings and evaluation datasets.
+2. **Data Preparation**: The `data/` directory contains the ws353_korean, new_word_analogy_korean and other datas.
 Make sure to download and place them in the appropriate folders as indicated.

-3. **Running the Models**: Navigate to the `src/` directory to find scripts for training the graph embedding model and integrating it with neural network word embeddings.
-Use the corresponding scripts to begin the training process.

-4. **Evaluation**: After training, use the `notebooks/performance_evaluation.ipynb` Jupyter notebook to evaluate the models against our custom test set and compare the results with baseline models.

 ## Citation